Articles & Case Studies

 Telegram and the Politics of Digital Dependence

-Through Russia’s long and contradictory relationship with Telegram, this case study explores how digital dependence hardens into infrastructure and why sovereign control becomes difficult once a platform is woven into state and social life.
+Through Russia’s long and contradictory relationship with Telegram, we explore how digital dependence hardens into infrastructure and why sovereign control becomes difficult once a platform is woven into state and social life.

 By descending through the layers of the technology stack, we analyze how digital power is built through dependencies that are often invisible until they become politically consequential.